nsbno/spor/.changeset/chilled-cheetahs-applaud.md

 "@vygruppen/spor-react": minor
 ---

-Added the option to display phonenumber as optional
+PhoneNumberInput: Added the option to display the input as optional